infotexture/dita-bootstrap/README.md

      --args.hdr=path/to/your-header.xml
 ```

-The plug-in includes a sample [header alternative with a dark navbar][3].
+The plug-in includes a sample [header alternative with a light navbar][4].

-Edit a copy of this file to adjust the content of the global navigation.

-No footer is added by default.
-To add a footer, pass a custom footer file to the `dita` command via the `--args.ftr` parameter:
+No footer is added by default, but the plug-in also includes a sample [footer file][5].
+To add a footer to the generated output, pass a custom footer file to the `dita` command via the `--args.ftr` parameter:

 ```console
 dita --input=path/to/your.ditamap \